Rumic World Home Contact Messageboard Updates

 (The Witch Who Loved Me: A Japanese Ghost Story)

-Soun is elected the Chairman of the Town Council and his first duty is to stop the recent panty raids perpetrated by a thief unknown to everyone except the Tendos and Saotomes.
-But now Happosai is going after an ancient cursed bra... this is not exactly the job Soun had hoped for.
+Soun is elected the chairman of the town council and his first duty is to stop the recent panty raids perpetrated by a thief unknown to everyone except the Tendos and Saotomes.
+Happosai forces Soun and Genma to help him in his underwear theft despite Soun's precarious position of authority.
+Soon, Happosai is going after an ancient cursed piece of lingerie, the "Phantom Bra" belonging to Yang Guifei, a great Chinese beauty... this is not exactly the job Soun had hoped for.

 Episode Staff: